-For instance, as Cambodia is an export led country, I think promoting trade and the diversity of our markets and product base is one of the most important components needed to maintain economic growth.
+For instance, as Cambodia is an export led country, I think promoting trade and the diversity of our markets and product base is one of the most important components needed to maintain the economic growth.
 We need to work together to make it happen.
 In addition, since women play an important role in economic development, we have to continue to encourage other women to actively participate in national development.
-We need to help them to build entrepreneurship and to strengthen their economic power through integrating gender equality and women's empowerment into national policy formulation and implementation.
-To support women, we need to understand the barriers for women's economic growth, by listening to what they need for support, by networking more with women groups, women entrepreneurs and by trying our best, in our capacity as women in a leadership role, to bring about more changes to women's lives.
+We need to help them to build entrepreneurship and to strengthen their economic power through mainstreaming gender equality and women's empowerment into national policy formulation and implementation.
+To support women, we need to understand the barriers for women's economic growth, by listening to what they need for support, by networking more with women groups, women entrepreneurs and by trying my best, in my capacity as a woman in a leadership role, to bring about more changes to women's lives .